Lesson 3: Facts, Faith, Feelings

 The cross of Christ is a fact; the empty tomb is a fact; His resurrection is a fact.
 His work is a finished work.
 On the basis of His death and resurrection, God freely offers forgiveness of sins and eternal life to all people.

 Here is where faith comes in.
 God has provided a perfect salvation, but it won't do you one bit of good if you don't believe it and accept it.
 God has done everything in Christ, and now He asks for faith on our part.
 What is faith?
 Faith is simply our acceptance of God's facts.
-When a sinner believes and is saved, he simply rests on God's facts.
+When a sinner believes and is saved, he or she simply rests on God's facts.

 Salvation is accepting the fact of Christ's finished work.